MaYnk0018/ReactApp/README.md

-# Made a series of react app to undestand tje functioning of hooks, callback, renders, routs , ayncronous function
+# Made a series of react app
-This project include
+To undestand  functioning of hooks, callback, renders, routs , ayncronous function/ This project include
 1)qrCode
 2)Drop expanding(singular, multiple)